urrri/rc-multi-tool/README.md

   // optionally declare name - can be used for debugging
   name: 'SearchableTable',

-  // define priority for the tool according to which it will be activated;
+  // define priority for the tool according to which it will be placed in the activation queue;
-  // Tools with the same priority will be activated in random order;
+  // Tools with the same priority will be activated in a random order;
-  // can be used any number, default 0
+  // any number can be used, default is 0;
   priority: 1000,

   // define prop names and order for incoming props (optional)